January 12, 2022

-When to get there: There’s no limit to the amount of Flex tickets sold per day.
-However, the earlier you get to Castle Clinton, the less time you’ll spend waiting.
+When to get there: The earlier you get to Castle Clinton, the less time you’ll spend waiting.
 The ticket office opens 30 minutes before the first departure so you can have your tickets bought before the first boat even leaves.

-How long it takes: When you buy in person, the line could be anywhere from 5 minutes to 1 hour.
+How long it takes: When you buy in person, the line could be anywhere from five minutes to an hour.
 It really depends on the time of year and crowd levels.

 Besides the possibility of waiting in a very long line, there are other risks that come with buying your tickets the same day.
 The last boat from Battery Park leaves between 3-5 p.m. (depending on the season), so if you arrive to buy your tickets at 2 p.m. there’s a chance you will miss the last ferry.